morosanmihail/HA-LondonTfL/README.md

 Sensor state is the next train departure time from the given station and platform (if set).
 Attributes contain up to `max` departures.
+Sensor name will change to the name of the first departure's destination station.
+If you do not want this behaviour, you can change the name of the sensor manually.

 You can add integration via the Integrations menu by searching for `London TfL`.
 It will auto-populate the line list, then auto-populate the station list with all stations on that line.